Not sure if New York Fries is right for you?

 Potential Mitigations

-• Discuss the brand's history of product innovation and adaptation with the franchisor to gauge its ability to evolve over time.
+• Reviewing the franchisor's history of product innovation and adaptation in the Canadian market can provide insight into their ability to evolve over time.

-• Your accountant can help model the financial resilience of a simple, focused menu against broader economic shifts.
+• An accountant can help you model the financial resilience of the business under various economic scenarios and competitive pressures.

 Inexperienced Management